BerezhnoyD/Ca_trace_analysis/README.md

 # Ca_trace_analysis
 Ca_traces - analysis/visualization pipeline

-Firts version of the repository with all the functions for Ca imaging traces analysis and visualization.
+First version of the repository with all the functions for Ca imaging traces analysis and visualization.
 Includes the script files with following functions:

 - open and preprocess the data